 You also have to be careful about the photos used in the auctions as they may not reflect the actual image of the products being sold.

-888Lots.com buys a significant portion of their inventory from Amazon.
+888Lots.com buys a significant portion of its liquidation inventory from Amazon.
 But what’s unique about 888Lots.com is that you can often buy individual products at a low price if you are willing to deal with potentially broken merchandise.

 Editor’s note: Some items on 888Lots.com are brand new as well.